-Active ownership: The fund is covered by the Active Ownership Policy of Danske Invest Management A/S and the management of the fund involves an obligation to ensure active ownership in accordance with the conditions and criteria set out therein.
-See also "Engagement Policies".
+Active ownership: The fund complies with the Active Ownership Policy of Danske Invest Management A/S and is covered by the scope of the policy in terms of engagement.
+Thus, the management of the fund involves an obligation to ensure active ownership in accordance with the conditions and criteria set out in the policy.